Smcc.com.br

 ABSTRACT

-: Obesity is a common feature of resistant hypertension
+Background and objective: Obesity is a common feature of resistant hypertension

 (RHTN) and it is considered a strong risk factor for the lack of blood pressure control.